everstake/eosmon/README.md

 WantedBy=multi-user.target
 ```
 ### Start script eos_exporter.sh.
-This script collect metrics to textfile.
+This script collect metrics to text file.
 You need to set variables in eos_exporter.sh.
 You can use supervisor to start this script.
 To check Node Exporter use curl http://localhost:9100/metrics.

 ### Import template to Grafana.